Origins and etymology

 Canoeing and kayaking, although often confused, are two distinct boats with its own origins and characteristics.

-The canoe , originally from North America, takes its name from the word "Kanawa" in the Iroquoise language.
-Invented by the Amerindians, it was made from birch, cedar or pine bark, and was used for transport, hunting and fishing.
+The canoe, originating in North America, takes its name from the Iroquois word "kanawa".
+Invented by Native Americans, it was made from birch, cedar or pine bark, and was used for transportation, hunting and fishing.

-Kayak , meanwhile, finds its roots in the inits peoples of Greenland and Alaska.
-The word "kayak" means "boatman" in Inuktitut language.
-Built in seal skins stretched on a wooden frame, it was designed for sea hunting in difficult conditions.
+The kayak, meanwhile, has its roots in the Inuit peoples of Greenland and Alaska.
+The word "kayak" means "boatman" in the Inuktitut language.
+Constructed from sealskins stretched over a wooden frame, it was designed for hunting at sea in harsh conditions.

 From the utility to sport